| Manufacturer: | Scratch |

 I wanted t' design me own MicroMaxx powered rocket but couldn't find a good

 material t' use for a body tube.
-Ahoy!
 I was just gettin' ready t' roll me own tubes

 bonus, t' other parts o' t' pen supply t' majority o' t' buildin' materials

 for t' rest o' t' rocket.
 Avast, me proud beauty!
+Begad!

 This rocket was designed and built in one evenin' and flown two days later.
+Ahoy!

-T' fin design was just off t' top o' me head and seemed like a good shape for maximum strength given t' thin balsa.
+T' fin design be just off t' top o' me head and seemed like a good shape for maximum strength given t' thin balsa.
 It is similar t' a WAC Corporal shape although I chose t' use four fins instead o' t' WAC's three.
-Blimey!
-Begad!
+Arrr!
 Later I realized that t' rocket looked a lot like t' HV ARCAS soundin' rocket so I renamed this design t' Bic(R) ARCAS.
-Avast, me proud beauty!
-Blimey!

-T' next flight, with new and improved Keelhaul®©™® shock cord, ya bilge rat, was at t' Blaine,
+T' next flight, ya bilge rat, with new and improved Keelhaul®©™® shock cord, was at t' Blaine,

 Parts: